SourcePot/datapool/README.md

 2. Matching an SAP accounting record with the patent case.
 3. Mapping: adjusting data formats and types to create a UNYCOM compatible dataset.

-*The Datapool framework can achieve exactly this in a very transparent manner!*
+*The Datapool framework can achieve precisely this in a very transparent way!*

 ## DataExplorer features
 - Data sources can be media-files, pdf-documents, spreadsheet-files either uploaded manually or downloaded from an email inbox